babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 To unjail a finality provider, you must complete the following steps:
 1. Fix the underlying issue that caused jailing
 2. Wait for the jailing period to pass (if it was due to downtime)
-3. Then send the unjail transaction to the Babylon chain (not the finality provider daemon).
+3. Then send the unjail transaction to the
+   Babylon chain using the following command.

 ```shell
 fpd unjail-finality-provider <eots-pk> --daemon-address <rpc-address> --home <path>